-Parotid Surgery in Princeton and Monroe, NJ
+Parotid Surgery in Plainsboro and Monroe, NJ

 What Is Parotid Surgery?

 Parotid surgery, also known as parotidectomy, is performed to remove all or part of the parotid glands, which are located in the cheek area on either side of the face, in front of the ears extending to the lower jaw.
 The procedure may be necessary to remove a tumor or to prevent swelling and reoccurring infections.
-Depending on the severity of the affected gland, only the superficial lobe, which is about 25% of the gland, may need removed, or the entire gland may need removal along with any affected tissue and facial nerve.
+Depending on the severity of the affected gland, only the superficial lobe, which is about 25% of the gland, may need to be removed, or the entire gland may need removal along with any affected tissue and facial nerve.

 Benefits of Parotid Surgery